Durango, Colorado

 Round Trip (Most Popular)

 Depart Durango, arrive Silverton, spend 2 hours exploring, return to Durango.
-Full day: approximately 8–9 hours total.
+Full day: approximately 8–9 hours.
 Best for those who want the complete experience in one day.

 One-Way + Bus Return

 Take the train to Silverton, spend more time there, and return by bus.
-Good option if Silverton time is more important to you than the return train ride.
+Good if Silverton time matters more than the return ride.
 The bus is faster (1.5 hours vs 3.5).

 Overnight in Silverton

 Stay a night in Silverton, catch the train back the next morning.
-This is the locals' recommendation — you get the town after the day-trippers leave, the mountains at sunset, and a slower return journey.
+The locals' recommendation — you get the town after the day-trippers leave and a peaceful return journey.
 Book Silverton lodging early.

 Which Car to Book

-For best views heading to Silverton: sit on the right side of the train (you'll be closest to the canyon wall and river).
+For best views heading to Silverton: sit on the right side of the train.
 Coming back: the left side.
 Open-air gondola cars offer the best photography but it's cold and sometimes smoky.
-Enclosed coaches are more comfortable; premium parlor cars add a historic-luxury touch.
+Enclosed coaches are more comfortable.

 Round-trip passengers get approximately 2 hours in Silverton before the return train departs.
-That's enough time to walk the main street, grab lunch, and see the highlights — but not enough to do everything.
+That's enough for the highlights — but not everything.
 Here's what matters most:

 Greene Street